 The story of the Catskills is the story of America: the promise of a new life, the struggle to survive and the enduring hope for a brighter future.
 These stories, and many others, are told at performing arts centers across Greene County.
 From the performance that entices with the visual spice of a market in Tangier, to the music of the Emerald Isle, explore the stories that resonate, the tales that inspire, and the music that moves and shapes each new generation.

-At the Orpheum Performing Arts Center in Tannersville, experience the performing arts in a new, state-of-the-art theater hosting musical events and dance festivals.
-The Orpheum is part of the Catskill Mountain Foundation, which includes the Doctorow Center for Performing Arts, and the Catskill Jazz Factory.
+Head to the Orpheum Performing Arts Center in Tannersville, experience the performing arts in a new, state-of-the-art theater hosting musical events and dance festivals.
+The Orpheum is operated by the Catskill Mountain Foundation, which also presents year-round performances at the Doctorow Center for Arts and weekly films at the Mountain Cinema

 As the oldest classical music summer concert series in the Catskills, the Grazhda Museum and Art Center of Greene County in Jewett offers extraordinary contemporary performances in one of the most architecturally unique buildings in the Catskills, Grazhda Hall.

 Constructed as part of the Ukrainian cultural complex, which includes St. John the Baptist Ukrainian Catholic Church, the Grazhda has hosted world-class musicians and performers of international acclaim.
 Enjoy the center's intimate concert series on Saturday evenings in the summer and fall.

 Awaken to Adventure in the land of theater, music, dance, and mystery!